 Another straightforward way to gain subscribers is with a web form.
 We’ve built the ability to create sign up forms right into our platform.
 Adding one to your website is as easy as copying and pasting a small piece of code.

-However, if you decide to add a phone number field to an existing form, a) make sure the opt-in language is TCPA compliant and b) be sure to have a box that users must check to opt-in for messages.
+However, if you decide to add a phone number field to an existing form, a) make sure the text message opt-in language is TCPA compliant and b) be sure to have a box that users must check to opt-in for messages.
 This checkbox cannot be pre-checked.

 We get it.
 Some people like to keep it old school.
 You can absolutely use a paper form to collect phone numbers and get express consent.
 Just like with a web form, your paper form should at the very least have a checkbox that people need to tick off to sign up for messages; however, a written signature or even space to initial would be preferred.
 Never send a message to someone who hasn’t given express consent to be messaged via signature, initial, or clearly checked box, and always store your completed forms in a safe place for reference.

 Of course, the methods above only work if you promote them.
 In other words, you need to tell customers about your keyword, drive traffic to your web form, and get your paper form in front of people.
-In the next section, we’ll go
+In the next section, we’ll go into the rules surrounding exactly how you should phrase your promotional material.

 💡 Key Takeaways:

-- Opt-in is the process of a customer giving their express written consent to a business for the purpose of receiving autodialed promotional messages which, in turn, makes them subscribers of your text marketing platform.
+- Opt-in text messaging is the process of a customer giving their express written consent to a business for the purpose of receiving autodialed promotional messages which, in turn, makes them subscribers of your text marketing platform.

 - People can opt-in to your messages using keywords, web forms or even paper forms.